 2) Don't ask every day if someone has a solution, etc.

 4) Always go to the forums to get help, confirm issues, etc. Then come here stating your settings and how others are experiencing the same thing.

-#11 Updated by NeoBrainX almost 6 years ago
+#11 Updated by NeoBrainX over 7 years ago

 Could anyone provide a 2 frame fifo log of this game?